 Bringing together a small group of participants who engage with the agrarian through a lens of the artistic, the AgriForum is contextualised by their efforts to express and engage with the political urgencies that imbue the agrarian today.
 Our participants in this phase of the AgriForum are linked by a powerful commonality in their imaginations of the agrarian, namely one where the nature of the site is challenged and placed outside conventional delimitations and one-dimensional approaches to defining it.
 Their practices activate indigenous knowledge systems, modes of being, community engagement, collective resistances, farming practices, and ecological perspectives in powerful, reinventive ways.
 Collaboratively rerouting their own materials, methodologies and experiences, the AgriForum wishes to mould, harness and share conceptual understandings around agriculture and its associated discourses, fostering new tangents of interactions with other interlocutors.

-The AgriForum will attempt to think through the intertextuality made evident by this group of participants and their practices.
-It hopes to study possible new ways of revisiting and rethinking the material stemming from this form through critical writing, curatorial approaches and artistic research, while also streamlining references to mobilise critical reflections on the agrarian as an urgency, a landscape of encounter and experience in itself.
+The AgriForum worked to examine the intertextuality evident in the participants' practices, exploring new ways to revisit and rethink the material generated.
+It aimed to engage with critical writing, curatorial approaches, and artistic research while streamlining references to mobilize reflections on the agrarian—as an urgency, a landscape of encounter, and an experience in itself.

 Participants: Anga Art Collective, Ankan Dutta, Arunkumar HG, Blaise Joseph, C F John, Gopa Roy, Gyanwant Yadav, Gram Art Collective, Maksud Ali Mondal, Rashmi Kaleka, Sujit Mallik, Umesh Singh